Bhushanmali021/Student-Result-Analysis/README.md

 ## Outlier Detection

-Detects outliers in math, reading, and writing scores using box plots.
+To identify outliers in the math, reading, and writing scores, I utilized box plots.
+This visual tool highlights data points that fall outside the interquartile range, allowing for easy detection of anomalies.
+Understanding these outliers is crucial for refining analyses and interpreting student performance accurately.

 ## Ethnic Group Distribution